kirancshet/Create-Zip-Python/README.md

 # Create-Zip-Python

-This Python script create  the image by
+Python script to create a zip file

 ## Table of Contents